Why trick-or-treating on Halloween is more funny than scary in St. Louis

 Being a comedian, Joe Marlotti is always afraid he won't get laughs.
 But he grows especially nervous this time of year.
 After all, a comedian doesn't want his kids to bomb when it comes time to tell jokes.

-Marlotti hails from St. Louis, where local Halloween tradition calls for children not to say "trick or treat," but to tell a joke in order to earn candy.
+Marlotti hails from St. Louis, where local Halloween tradition calls for children not just to say "trick or treat," but also to tell a joke in order to earn candy.

 "I've been all around the block — literally — telling them that it's important to tell the joke right, or it makes me look bad," Marlotti says.